ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

 `substrate_concs` - File containing list of substrate concentrations for each set of kseq rounds.
 One row corresponds to each unique substrate concentration, not to each round/experimental sample (if duplicates are used).
 Must be the same number of rows as `rounds_to_averge`.

-`rounds_to_average` - File containing comma-separated lists of of sets of rounds to average together for fits (e.g. row 1 as "1,2,3" and row 2 as "4,5,6" will average the abundances of rounds 1, 2, and 3, and then also average 4, 5, and 6).
+`rounds_to_average` - File containing comma-separated lists of sets of rounds to average together for fits (e.g. row 1 as "1,2,3" and row 2 as "4,5,6" will average the abundances of rounds 1, 2, and 3, and then also average 4, 5, and 6).
 If only a single replicate was carried out, then the file should only contain one number per round (e.g. row 1 as "1," row 2 as "2", etc.) For abundance without kseq calculations, this file should be left blank.
 Must be the same number of rows as `substrate_concs`.

-`rounds_to_error` - File containing comma-separated lists of of sets of rounds used for each replicate.
+`rounds_to_error` - File containing comma-separated lists of sets of rounds used for each replicate.
 If no replicates, this file should be left blank (standard deviation will be based on goodness of fit instead).

 #### Optional arguments:

-The following options can be utilized to adjust the behaviour of the script.
+The following options can be utilized to adjust the behavior of the script.
 Most options require an additional argument.
 A comma indicates that an option can be called multiple ways.

 `-h`, `--help` - Show help message and exit.